 Additional provisions of and/or derogations from these general terms and conditions should not be to the consumer’s detriment and must be put in writing or recorded in such a way that the consumer can store them in an accessible manner on a long-term data carrier.

-(Complete this form and return it only when you want to revoke the agreement)
+(only fill in this form and return it when you want to cancel the agreement)

 - To: Squashpoint, Bloemendalstraat 19, 6291 CL Vaals, The Netherlands, firstname.lastname@example.org

-- I hereby inform you that I wish to revoke our agreement on the sale of the following products:
+- I hereby inform you that I revoke the purchase of the following products: